bvds/andes/documentation/install.md

     cd ../

-## MySql ##
+## MySQL database ##

-To save session data, we use MySql.
+To save session data, we use MySQL.

-First, mysql server must be started (not needed in Ubuntu).
+First, the MySQL server must be started (not needed in Ubuntu).
 As superuser:

     /sbin/chkconfig mysqld on